totm12/pyqgisdams/src/README.md

 *Figure 3: Navigating to the open external script tab.*

 4. A file prompt will open and then navigate to the directory where you downloaded 'dam_qgis.py' and select it and hit 'Open'.
-5. Change inputs (Lines 85-89) to match your directory path.
+5. Change inputs (Lines 85-89) to match your directory paths.
 6. Change reproject UTM zone (Lines 103-106) to match the UTM of your regional dams.
 7. Click run button and wait for the script to complete, when finished a console output will be displayed, as shown in Figure 4.